Stanza. Steve Tanza artwork.

 Toxicity.
 Driven Breathless.

-The formal language of the piece draws upon the geometric clarity of Piet Mondrian.
-Just as Mondrian’s grids captured the pulse of the modern city in abstract form, Toxicity.
-Driven Breathless channels the rhythm of urbanisation into a living, generative composition.
+Toxicity.
+Driven Breathless translates the silent noise of pollution and digital networks into a tangible, aesthetic experience, confronting viewers with the hidden systems we live within.
+The artwork channels the rhythm of urbanisation into a living, generative composition.
 The rectilinear forms echo city blocks, road systems, and data grids, yet they are unstable, shifting with the flows of pollution data.
 The result is an evolving “toxic modernism”—a dynamic grid where the purity of abstraction collides with the messy realities of environmental collapse.

-The work situates itself within the broader discourse on technology and mass urbanisation.
+Toxicity.
+Driven Breathless situates itself within the broader discourse on technology and mass urbanisation.
 Cities are engines of growth and innovation, but also sites of immense environmental strain.
 Here, the invisible infrastructures of air quality, carbon emissions, and digital surveillance are revealed as central forces shaping daily life.
 The artwork acts as a mirror: it shows not only what the city is, but also what it is becoming under the weight of technology-driven expansion.

 By turning real-time data into a visual experience, Toxicity.
 Driven Breathless exposes the feedback loops between humanity, urbanisation, and machine intelligence.
 Every breath becomes data, every behaviour a signal, every pollutant a mark on the evolving canvas.
 It is a portrait of the contemporary city: beautiful, overwhelming, and suffused with the toxicity that sustains and endangers it.
+Toxicity makes visible the often-overlooked infrastructure of environmental damage.
+It translates the silent noise of pollution and digital networks into a tangible, aesthetic experience, confronting viewers with the hidden systems we live within.
+The piece explores the monitored city, where every breath, behaviour, and signal is data—mapped, stored, and reflected back through code.

 Exhibitions.